tapasvimoturu/grunt-code-coverage-enforcer/README.md

 Once you have your code ready ready please make a pull request to the author.

 ## Release History
+March 17 2-15
+0.2.0: Threshold configuration now supports per folder configuration in addition to one config for all.

 June 19 2014
 Initial Release.